 8. Consider The Ways Jealous Is Negatively Affecting You

-Is jealously driving you to become a really negative person?
-Are you so envious that you suddenly find yourself despising all other women around you?
-Are you bitter all the time?
-EverydayHealth said to think through how the jealousy is negatively affecting you as an individual.
-By fully coming to terms with how the jealously is changing you/making you behave and feel, you might be more apt to figure out how to get over jealousy and let it go.
+It's worth your time to think through how your jealousy is negatively affecting you as an individual.
+For example, being constantly on edge because your partner is talking to or texting someone isn't healthy for you or your relationship.
+By fully coming to terms with how the jealousy is changing you or making you behave and feel, you may be more apt to figure out how to get over jealousy and let it go.

 9. Write It Out